DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 With `concurrency` enabled, TestCafe runs tests in parallel, which may decrease execution time of your test suite, but requires more resources from the test environment.
 Choose the option value based on the test environment performance.

-For more info on concurrency, read [Run Tests Concurrently](../../guides/basic-guides/run-tests.md#run-tests-concurrently).
+For more information on concurrency, read [Run Tests Concurrently](../../guides/basic-guides/run-tests.md#run-tests-concurrently).

 ## Run Tests in a Performant Environment

 Test in an environment with performance headroom.
-Lack of resources may increase the time browsers take to initialize, connect to TestCafe and load the tested application.
+Lack of resources may increase the time browsers take to initialize, connect to TestCafe, and load the tested application.
 If you have to test in a low-resource environment, [run tests in headless browsers](#run-tests-in-headless-browsers).

 ## Run Tests in Headless Browsers